best things to do in fort kochi

 Temple elephants and baksheesh

 It’s here that it seems that all the laundry is done in Kochi.
-When you hand over your socks and knickers to your hotel or home stay, its highly likely that they’ll farm it out here.
-It’s busiest in the morning, so of course we were there in the afternoon.
+When you hand over your socks and knickers to your hotel or homestay, it’s highly likely that they’ll farm it out here.
+It’s busiest in the morning, and unfortunately we were there in the afternoon.

 Others are still heated by hot coals.

-Our clothes have been managing with our Scrubba bag and now the buckets in the bathroom that we have here in India, so we’ll stick with that.
+We’ve been managing to wash our own clothes with our Scrubba bag and now the buckets in the bathroom that we have here in India, so we’ll stick with that.

 Cochin Spice Market